 Where to buy: Our friends at Air Doctor Pro put together a special offer for R+R readers!
-Through April 30th 2019, get $300 off + 2 FREE air filters ($80 value!) when you shop here.
-That means you’ll save $380 and be set with air filters for a minimum of 1 year!
+For a limited time, get $300 off (nearly 48%!!) when you shop here.
+That means you can get this amazing machine for just $329 + shipping!

 For this story we tested the MinusA2 SPA-780N, which allows you to customize what filters you want.
 I picked the Toxin Absorber as it traps VOCs, exhaust fumes and other chemical compounds, but you can also pick Germ Defense, Pet Allergy or Odor Remover.

 The MinusA2 is also wifi enabled for iOS and Android, so you can do things like set a schedule and keep tabs on your air quality.